 - Print out the PDFs, PowerPoints, and anything else that is in the borderland between print and digital.

 - Additionally, take screenshots of your digital platforms such as social media pages and webpages.
 Print them out and hang them up.

 - If you have an online platform for coaching or teaching, take a screenshot of it, too.

 - If your webpage uses more than one-page template, be sure to include all of them.

-- Images that you have been posting on your Facebook Fan Page or on Instagram should also be included in this collection; they are undoubtedly visual touchpoints as well.
+- Images that you have been posting on your Facebook Business Page or on Instagram should also be included in this collection; they are undoubtedly visual touchpoints as well.

 In short, print out everything!
-Forgetting or overlooking a visual touchpoint is easy.
+Forgetting a visual touchpoint is easy.